aospapp/aosp/external/cldr/docs/ldml/tr35-info.md

 <!ATTLIST version unicodeVersion CDATA #FIXED "7.0.0" >
 ```

-The `cldrVersion` attribute defines the CLDR version for this data, as published on [CLDR Releases/Downloads](http://cldr.unicode.org/index/downloads)
+The `cldrVersion` attribute defines the CLDR version for this data, as published on [CLDR Releases/Downloads](https://cldr.unicode.org/index/downloads).

 The `unicodeVersion` attribute defines the version of the Unicode standard that is used to interpret data.
 Specifically, some data elements such as exemplar characters are expressed in terms of UnicodeSets.
-Since UnicodeSets can be expressed in terms of Unicode properties, their meaning depend on the Unicode version from which property values are derived.
+Since UnicodeSets can be expressed in terms of Unicode properties, their meaning depends on the Unicode version from which property values are derived.

 ## 12 <a name="Parent_Locales" href="#Parent_Locales">Parent Locales</a>